 3.1.2 Prior publication

 There is no charge for publishing in The International Journal of Artificial Organs for articles or other contributions equal to or less than 4,000 words.
-For any contribution over 4,000 words a publication charge of £300 (£210 for members of affiliated societies) (plus VAT where applicable) to support the costs of dissemination will apply.
+For any contribution over 4,000 words a publication charge of £300 (Fee is waivered for ESAO members) (plus VAT where applicable) to support the costs of dissemination will apply.
 The 4,000 word limit includes the title, abstract, keywords, main article, tables, declarations, any acknowledgments or notes, and references.

 The preferred format for your manuscript is Word.
 LaTeX files are also accepted.
 Word and (La)Tex templates are available on the Manuscript Submission Guidelines page of our Author Gateway.

 For guidance on the preparation of illustrations, pictures and graphs in electronic format, please visit Sage’s Manuscript Submission Guidelines